library(tidyverse)

 6 Study descriptions from YML to R dataframe

-The description in the YML are read into R as a dataframe using the pmtables yaml_as_df function.
+The description in the YAML are read into R as a dataframe using the pmtables yaml_as_df function.
 The resulting data frame includes one row per study and one column per category.
+The code below assumes you have a created a file called script/study-summary.yaml.

 sdf <- yaml_as_df(here("script", "study-summary.yaml"))